AraStuff/awesome-aragon/README.md

 - [Wiki](https://wiki.aragon.org) - A library of random Aragon things.
 - [Permissions](https://aragon.helpscoutdocs.com/article/21-permissions) - Explains how the permissioning system works for AragonOS.
 - [Aragon User Guide](https://wiki.aragon.org/tutorials/Aragon_User_Guide/) - Now on help.aragon.org.
-- [Aragon Apiary](https://apiary.1hive.org/) - Like a block explorer, but for Aragon DAOs.
-Lists DAOs based on how lively they are (AUM and activity).

 <br>